 How to record

-We prefer to receive data in electronic format as it cuts down on data processing time and helps ensure errors are not introduced to the data due to for example misreading hand written forms.
+We prefer to receive data in electronic format as it cuts down on data processing time and reduces transcription errors.

 If you would like any further advice about submitting data to TWIC then please contact us.